saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-asia.md

 >
 > Remote access to your instance is only as secure as the client device storing the private key.
 Protecting your device and the key files stored on it from unauthorized access is therefore crucial.
 >
-> For increased convenience, store passphrases in a password manager on your device, such as the open-source solution **KeePass**.
+> For increased convenience and security, store passphrases in a password manager on your device, such as the open-source solution **KeePass**.
 >

 All SSH keys are stored in the `.ssh` directory by default.
 The public key files will have `.pub` added to the filename.